TechxArtisanStudio/Openterface/docs/product/minikvm/updates/260128-keyboard-mouse-issue-analysis.md

 ## Second Batch: Same Design, Same Factory, “Same” Components

-After the first batch sold out, we produced a second batch of **500 Openterface units**, manufactured in the same factory and using components sourced from the same suppliers.
+After the first batch sold out, we produced a second batch of **500 Openterface MiniKVM units**, manufactured in the same factory and using components sourced from the same suppliers.

 One key component involved is the **CH213K ideal diode**, sourced from **WCH**.
-In Openterface, this component is used to **protect and isolate the USB power paths between the Host side and the Target side**, preventing reverse current and unintended power injection.
+In Openterface MiniKVM, this component is used to **protect and isolate the USB power paths between the Host side and the Target side**, preventing reverse current and unintended power injection.

 In this second batch, the silk-screen marking on the CH213K changed: